Fujifilm X-E1 vs X-A10

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-E1 or the Fujifilm X-A10 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Fujifilm X-E1:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.